Gunivers/Bookshelf/docs/View.rst

 View
 ****

-``glib:view/``:The view functions allow to get some practical information about what the entity sees or aims.
+``glib.view:``:The view functions allow to get some practical information about what the entity sees or aims.

 **Get aimed block**